March Madness Betting In New York

 DraftKings bracket challenges

-This year, DraftKings Sportsbook is doing something different with its Zero Right Bracket Challenge.
+In past seasons, DraftKings Sportsbook did something different with its Zero Right Bracket Challenge.
 It’s the opposite as trying to get a perfect bracket.
 Every correct pick you make earns you a point, but that’s not a good thing.
 The goal is to be as close to zero points as possible.
+At the end, the player whose bracket is closest to zero points wins $100,000.

 In past seasons, DraftKings has also offered a $250,000 March Madness Survivor Pool.
 This involves picking one winner each day of the tournament through the Sweet 16 (six days total).
 Then, starting with the Elite Eight, you pick one team per round.
 Like other survivor pools, you can’t pick the same team twice, which can get tricky as, obviously, the number of teams left decreases each round.
 Those who survive the longest split the $250K prize.